cfa911/KairosNews/README.md

-Access the webiste with https://kairos-news.expo.app/ or download the APK in the folder!
+Access the website with https://kairos-news.expo.app/ or download the APK in the folder!